Surgical management of Epilepsy

 What is intractable epilepsy?

-Intractable epilepsy is defined as when seizures can’t be controlled by 2 epileptic medicines at their maximum tolerable doses for a period of 2 years.
-(Intractable means “not easily managed or relieved.”)
-It’s also called refractory, uncontrolled, or drug-resistant epileptic seizures.
-Nearly, 36% of the epilepsy patients are refractory to medication and we need find out surgical candidates in this population.
+Intractable epilepsy is defined as seizures that two epileptic medicines can’t control at their maximum tolerable doses for two years.
+(Intractable means “not easily managed or relieved.“) It’s also called refractory, uncontrolled, or drug-resistant epileptic seizures.
+Nearly 36% of epilepsy patients are refractory to medication, and we need to find surgical candidates in this population.

-What will you do when you see your close relative with seizures?
+What will you do when you see your close relative having seizures?

 Now, let us discuss the treatment options available in Guntur to treat epilepsy.

-What are the solutions provided by Dr. Rao’s Hospital in Guntur to treat epilepsy?
+What solutions are provided by Dr. Rao’s Hospital in Guntur to treat epilepsy?

 Anti-epileptic medications (AEDs)